Updated: March 2, 2022

-When an individual files for personal bankruptcy the trustee will calculate whether or not he will be required to make surplus income payments based on his net household income.
+When individuals file for personal bankruptcy the trustee will calculate whether or not he will be required to make surplus income payments based on his net household income.

 The Government of Canada has set net monthly income thresholds for a person or family to maintain a minimal standard of living in Canada.
 These thresholds are increased annually.
 Every dollar that a bankrupt family makes above this level is subject to a surplus income payment of 50% while a person remains bankrupt.

 Under the surplus income rules, the monthly surplus income payment is calculated using the following formula:

 Net Income – government-established threshold = surplus ÷ 2 = surplus income payment